 - Documentation may be mailed, emailed, faxed, or dropped off at our office.
-If you need to obtain documentation, please see the Referral List from Counseling and Psychological Services at the University of Hartford.
+If you need to obtain documentation, please review the Documentation Requirements from Counseling and Psychological Services at the University of Hartford.
 Please note that the Access-Ability Services does not endorse the providers on this list and it is the student’s responsibility to verify that the providers can supply sufficient documentation.

 - Once you have submitted your documentation, we will email you on your University of Hartford email account to schedule an Intake Interview appointment.
 If your documentation is not considered sufficient, you may be granted provisional accommodations for one semester while you continue to gather additional required documentation.